 1998-1999 Fellows

 M. Ahadi Bugg-Levine (J.D.
 1998) is President of Bugg-Levine, Inc., an independent consulting practice, which provides strategic and implementation services to foundations and nonprofits.
-Ahadi is also a Board Member for JESPY House, a community-based nonprofit that helps adults with intellectual and/or developmental disabilities to live independently.
+Ahadi is the President of the Board for JESPY House, a community-based nonprofit that helps adults with intellectual and/or developmental disabilities to live independently.
 Ahadi served as a Fellow at The Atlantic Philanthropies where she developed and led its US-Cuba policy advocacy efforts, which culminated in President Obama signing an executive order to expand U.S. travel to Cuba in 2011.
 Ahadi lived in Kenya where she contributed to projects empowering farmers and artists.
 Ahadi served as Senior Counsel in the Affirmative Litigation division of the New York City Law Department.
 She also served as a Policy Counsel at the National Partnership for Women and Families.
 Ahadi received the Bernstein Fellowship (1998-1999) to promote the rights of people with disabilities while working at the South African Human Rights Commission (SAHRC) in Johannesburg, South Africa.
 She drafted and provided technical support for the disability provisions of South Africa’s Equality Act; trained and supported Members of Parliament; educated disability rights activists on the legislation; and assessed disability-related complaints submitted to the SAHRC.
 During her Bernstein Fellowship, Ahadi also contributed to the Centre for Applied Legal Studies and traveled to Mozambique to work on disability issues with the nation’s Supreme Court Justices.
 Ahadi earned her J.D. and Ph.D. in Political Science from Yale Law School and Yale University, respectively.
 Ahadi graduated from Wellesley College in 1992.